We have a set of trustees, who are responsible for financial oversight and executive governance. Trustees are:

 I have previously worked at the Natural History Museum, the British Museum and the Imperial War Museum and am currently a preventive conservator at the National Maritime Museum, Greenwich.
 From 2010 to 2012 I was on the committee of the Institute of Conservation’s Ceramics and Glass Conservation Group and since 2009 I have given two annual lectures to conservation students at UCL’s Institute of Archaeology.
 I have also been lucky to work as an excavation conservator in Tell Brak, Syria with the McDonald Institute, University of Cambridge.

 Lois (Trilobite) Olmstead

 I am Communications and Web Coordinator for Autograph ABP.
-My speciality is in website development, online content and social media.

 I joined Friends of Crystal Palace Dinosaurs because I want to make sure that our local community assets are properly looked after.
-I am also Chair of the Friends of Crystal Palace Subway, a related heritage project in Crystal Palace Park, and CEO of EngagedX, a company developing market infrastructure to unlock more socially motivated investment.
+I was also Chair of the Friends of Crystal Palace Subway, a related heritage project in Crystal Palace Park, and CEO of EngagedX, a company developing market infrastructure to unlock more socially motivated investment.